Treasurys Strengthen as BOE Keeps Rates Steady

 Treasurys also got a boost Thursday from a disappointing report on the U.S. service sector.

-The Institute Supply Management said its nonmanufacturing index fell to 53.9 in July from 57.4 in June.
+The Institute for Supply Management said its nonmanufacturing index fell to 53.9 in July from 57.4 in June.
 That was below the forecast of 57.0 from economists polled by The Wall Street Journal.
-The employment component of the index also retreated, a day before the Labor Department is set to release its more closely watched monthly jobs report.
+The employment component of the index also retreated, a day before the scheduled release of the Labor Department's more closely watched monthly jobs report.

-Economists surveyed by The Wall Street Journal expect Friday's report will show nonfarm payrolls rising by 180,000 in July and average hourly wages ticking up by 0.3%.
+Economists surveyed by the Journal expect Friday's report will show payrolls rising by 180,000 in July and average hourly wages ticking up by 0.3%.
 Signs of accelerating wage growth could put pressure on bonds.
 Still, many analysts don't expect a big reaction to the report given the widely held view that the Fed won't raise interest-rates again until December at the earliest.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com